Cuba's growing private sector is driving economic growth and social change across the island.

 Cuba's private sector

-There are now over 4,000 privately owned paladares across Cuba, with up to 50 seats per restaurant.
+There are now over 2,000 privately owned paladares across Cuba.
 Once a completely government-run industry, the state has largely begun to exit the restaurant business in lieu of private enterprise.

 Bed & Breakfasts (Casas Particulares)

-There are now over 28,000 rooms in private B&Bs, which is almost half the number of hotel rooms.
+There are now over 24,000 listings for private B&Bs, which is almost half the number of hotel rooms.
 The B&B industry is fueled by a growing tourism sector.
 Forecasts indicate that tourism will continue its upward trajectory over the next year, and state-owned hotels are often at capacity, which will further increase the high demand for B&Bs.

 Though still a heavily regulated industry, private citizens can now acquire licenses to use their own vehicles as a taxi service.